dojo/site/content/blog/en/dojo-middleware.md

 });
 ```

-Here is a demo of what this looks like.
+View a complete demo with geolocation middleware.
 You may need to open it in a new window to get your location.

 !(https://codesandbox.io/embed/dojo-geolocation-middleware-msmvc?fontsize=14&module=%2Fsrc%2Fmiddleware%2Fgeolocation.ts)

 ## Summary

 There are numerous ways you could build middleware for your applications.
-Device orientation, mouse interactivity, media queries, hardware devices, drag and drop, full screen, authentication, and so much more.
-We're looking forward to all the different ways middleware can be implemented into Dojo widgets!
+Device orientation, mouse interactivity, media queries, hardware devices, drag-n-drop, full screen, authentication, and so much more.
+We're looking forward to seeing all the different ways middleware can be implemented into Dojo widgets!

-Adapted from Rene Rubalcava's original post on [learn-dojo](https://learn-dojo.com/dojo-custom-middleware/).
+Adapted with permission from Rene Rubalcava's original [Dojo custom middleware post on learn-dojo](https://learn-dojo.com/dojo-custom-middleware/).